-Castle Mills: Then & Now is a heritage project aimed at researching, celebrating and sharing the cultural, built, social and intangible heritage connected to the Castle Mills building, Edinburgh Printmakers and broader Fountainbridge area.
+Castle Mills: Then & Now is a heritage and resiliance project aimed at researching, celebrating and protecting the cultural, built, social and intangible heritage connected to the Castle Mills building, Edinburgh Printmakers and broader Fountainbridge area.

 Edinburgh Printmakers holds a shared heritage as a members organisation of 57 years - and the first open access print studio in Britain - in addition to becoming a custodian of a Grade C listed industrial building in Fountainbridge where thousands of local people worked since 1836.
 This was mostly during its time as headquarters of the North British Rubber Company - and now, the home of the Wellington Boot is taking a new step in its role as a hub in the heart of the local community promoting discussion and learning in a welcoming environment.